terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 *  Host : github.com
 *  Repository path : terraframe/geoprism-registry.git
 *  User : git
 3. Click "Next".
-Follow the wizard, and when asked to select projects to import select the following (at a minimum):
+Follow the wizard, and when asked to select projects to import select the following:
 *  dev
 *  master
 4. When asked to specify the destination directory, make sure that you check out this project as a sibling on the filesystem to your Geoprism repositroy.